 - Application Deadline: November 21 (Semester One intake) and May 4 (Semester Two intake)

-- Course Level: Scholarships are available to pursue undergraduate and postgraduate study programme.
+- Course Level: The studentships are available to pursue undergraduate and postgraduate study programme.

-- Study Subject: Scholarships are awarded to all faculties.
+- Study Subject: The studentships are awarded to all faculties.

-- Scholarship Award: Up to $10,000 for both postgraduate study and undergraduate study
+- Award: Up to $10,000 for both postgraduate study and undergraduate study

 - Nationality: International students

-- Number of Scholarships: Up to 45 Scholarships will be awarded annually.
+- Number of Awards: Up to 45 financial aid positions will be awarded annually.

-- The Scholarships will be known as the University of Auckland International Student Scholarships.
+- The financial aid positions will be known as the University of Auckland International Student Scholarships.

-- Up to 45 Scholarships will be awarded annually and will be of the value of up to $10,000 each for postgraduate and undergraduate study.
+- Up to 45 financial aid positions will be awarded annually and will be of the value of up to $10,000 each for postgraduate and undergraduate study.

-- The Scholarships are tenable for international students (see Note vi).
+- The The studentships are tenable for international students (see Note vi).

 - The basis of selection will be academic merit, the quality of the letter of application and endorsement by the applicant’s referee (see Note iii).
 The country of origin of the applicant may be considered by the selection committee to align with the University’s strategic aims.

-- The Scholarships will be awarded by the University of Auckland Council on the recommendation of a selection committee comprising the Deputy Vice Chancellor Strategic Engagement (or nominee), the Director International (or nominee), and two faculty representatives from the International Committee.
+- The financial aid positions will be awarded by the University of Auckland Council on the recommendation of a selection committee comprising the Deputy Vice Chancellor Strategic Engagement (or nominee), the Director International (or nominee), and two faculty representatives from the International Committee.

-- The Scholarships will be paid as a compulsory fees credit towards the first semester of study at the University of Auckland (see Note iv).
+- The financial aid positions will be paid as a compulsory fees credit towards the first semester of study at the University of Auckland (see Note iv).

-- The Scholarships may not be deferred until the following semester.
-A new Scholarship application will be required.
+- The grants may not be deferred until the following semester.
+A new application will be required.

-- The Scholarships may not be held concurrently with any other award or grant.
+- The grants may not be held concurrently with any other award or grant.

 - The University of Auckland Council is not obliged to make an award if in any year there is no candidate of sufficient merit.

-- The University of Auckland Council has the power to amend or vary these Regulations, provided that there is no departure from the main purpose of the Scholarships.
+- The University of Auckland Council has the power to amend or vary these Regulations, provided that there is no departure from the main purpose of The grants.

-- Applications close with the Scholarships Office on 21 November and 4 May each year.
+- Applications close with The grants Office on 21 November and 4 May each year.

 - Notes [i]-[vi] below are deemed to be regulations.